Private label: History

-In the United Kingdom, supermarkets have been criticised for "fake farm" private label brands.

-In fast food

-Fast-food restaurant chains sell their products under their private-label brands.
-Their core items are usually fries and meat-based items, but they might also offer brownies, muffins, cookies, and salads.
-These private-brand products are offered alongside national-brand products, such as soft drinks by Coca-Cola or Pepsi, and ice creams co-branded with Oreo or M&M's.

 In finance

 A private-label credit card (PLCC) is a type of credit card that can only be used at a specific company or chain of companies.
 Since this is virtually always a retail business, they are also called store cards.
-The retailer partners with a bank that issues the cards, funds the credits, and collects payments from customers.
+The retailer partners with a bank that issues the cards, funds the credit, and collects payments from customers.
 The cards themselves are branded with the logo of the store, but not the bank.
 Examples are the Target Circle Card (formerly Target RedCard) (issued by TD Bank, N.A.), the Walmart Reward Card (issued by Capital One), and the Amazon Store Card (issued by Synchrony Bank).
 PLCCs also do not carry the logo of the payment network (e.g. Visa or Mastercard), but they do use that network for transactions.

-Private-label store credit cards are sometimes compared to but not the same as co-branded credit cards.
-These cards usually feature the payment network logo, and sometimes the bank's logo.
+Private-label store credit cards are sometimes compared to, but are not the same as, co-branded credit cards.
+These cards usually feature the payment network logo and, in some cases, the bank's logo.
 Unlike PLCCs, co-branded cards work like 'normal' credit cards, usable at any place where that type of card is accepted.
 For instance, warehouse chain Nordstrom offers a Nordstrom Store Card (private label) and a Nordstrom Credit Card (co-branded), both issued by TD Bank, N.A. and using Visa's network.